 NCU offers 17 online MBA specializations, including Accelerated MBA, Change and Innovation, Corporate Social Responsibility, Entrepreneurship, Financial Management, General Business, Health Care Administration, Human Resources Management, International Business, Management, Management of Engineering and Technology, Marketing, Performance Improvement, Project Management, and Strategic Management.

-Arizona MBA Career and Job Outlook
+Arizona MBA Salary and Job Outlook

 The employment prospects for MBA holders are good in Arizona, with the average professional in management occupations earning an average salary of $100,940 per year (with a reported 148,850 employed) and the average professional in business and financial operations occupations earning an average of $66,140 per year (with a reported 138,200 employed).1A reported 34,773 job openings in the business and financial operations arena are expected to open between 2014 and 2016.2